 Indicated in cases with:

-In patients progressing to end-stage renal disease (ESRD) due to chronic interstitial nephritis, kidney transplant may be considered as a definitive treatment.
+In patients progressing to end-stage renal disease (ESRD) due to chronic interstitial nephritis, a kidney transplant may be considered as a definitive treatment.
 Management of the underlying disease is still necessary post-transplant.

 If you suspect that you or someone else is experiencing symptoms of interstitial nephritis, it is crucial to seek medical attention promptly.
 Symptoms that warrant immediate medical evaluation include: